ttb-hcmut/bkhack/doc/writing-styles.md

 Our philosophy is that each programmer should have a signature style of writing, we celebrate differences and believe that we can learn from each other to become better code writers and readers.

-> [!NOTE] Elsewhere this culture will be discouraged due to maintenance complexity, however our team is small (~4 people) and doesn't grow and we keep a close social social, so for us it's fine.
+> [!NOTE] Elsewhere this culture will be discouraged due to maintenance complexity, however our team is small (~3 people at a time) and doesn't grow and we keep a close social social, so for us it's fine.

 Even so, for sane development, we do establish some bare-minimum common grounds: